 For Levels 2 & 3, when you are ready to take your assessments, you have two options:

 Online Assessments - To take your assessment from the comfort of your home, please contact e-Careers Customer Service to book and pay for your assessment.
 Not available on the Synoptic Assessment.
+(Level 4 has this option from September 20th 2021).

 Test Centre Assessments - You can still choose to sit your exam at a suitable AAT approved assessment venue.
 We can help find the closest one to you.
 Exam fees vary from centre to centre.